adit-nandito/pokemon-project-backend/README.md

 MYSQL_CONFIG_PORT=3306

-5. After that, command on the terminal `npm start` to start the service *NOTE: Make sure PORT is different with the local front end
+5. After that, command on the terminal `npm start` to start the service *NOTE: Make sure the PORT is different with the local front end

 ## Unit Testing
 To running unit test, command on the terminal `npm run test`